pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 Reply the Zendesk ticket with a heads-up, for example:

-> Thanks for providing the information.
+> According to the tracking number you provided, the return package will be delivered on Dec 13, 23.
 >
+> USPS 9534615060481056365290
+>
+> I will issue the refund for your order right after the package is delivered.
+>
-> I will keep you posted for the call tag/shipping label to return your package.
-Please wait for further notice.
+> Please wait for further notice.
 Thank you.

 ### 5 - Check the status of the received package
 Check the tracking with the corresponding carrier.
 On the ETA of the returning package, check the tracking# to verify if the service center has received it.